AppColony/slate/source/includes/api/v2/job_sites/_index.md

 ```

-Get a listing of job sites for a company.
+Get a listing of Job Sites for a company.

 ### HTTP Request